Gayle Felton Love Thy Neighbor Worship Event 2024

-The North Carolina Annual Conference chapter of the Methodist Federation for Social Action and Reconciling United Methodists and Friends NC are proud to sponsor the annual Gayle Felton Love Thy Neighbor Reception on Friday, June 16th from 5:30pm to 7pm at the Holiday Inn in Greenville.
+The North Carolina Annual Conference chapter of the Methodist Federation for Social Action and Reconciling United Methodists and Friends NC are proud to sponsor the annual Gayle Felton Love Thy Neighbor Worship Celebration on Friday, June 14th from 5:30pm to 7pm at the Holiday Inn in Greenville.

 It will include both music and worship.
 Two awards will be given: The Gayle Felton Drum Major for Justice Award and the Jimmy Creech Award for Prophetic Ministry.